Kristina01111000/Drws_site/README.md

 7/24
 - For next week:

-- In intro video put link to GH first and 4 element doctor site, put the patreon link at the bottom
 - Make a new account to see if new members show up in the PMP link https://growingholistically.com/wp-admin/admin.php?page=pmpro-orders
-- https://growingholistically.com/four-element-yoga/ add a black box around the image

 - look at the leading your own way email stuff in inbox
 - make email for leading your own way,
 - make the podcast page on the site
 - make a podcast page with them in the order from best to worst (best at top)
 - listen to leading your own way and grade it
-- - check on the issue with the confirmation emails not working
+- check on the issue with the confirmation emails not working